3D-Beacons/3d-beacons-client/README.md

     └── P38398_1jm7.1.A_1_103.pdb
 ```

-Now we need to setup the local environment - copy over the example and update `MONGO_PASSWORD` and `PROVIDER`.
+Now we need to setup the local environment (copy over the example file and update the values for `MONGO_PASSWORD` and `PROVIDER`).

 ```
 cp .env.example .env